SINTEF-Power-system-asset-management/flexible_load_analysis/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 # Authors
 Contributors: Eirik Haugen, Daniel Bjerkehagen, Iver Bakken Sperstad, Susanne Sandell

-Copyright (C) 2021 SINTEF Energi AS
+Copyright &copy; 2021 SINTEF Energi AS